UNINETTSigma2/documentation/jobs/mpi_jobs.md

 * Intel MPI environment is provided by the `intel` module, e.g., `module load intel/2017a`

-SLURM is used as the [queuing system and the resource manager](jobscripts.md), and the native way to start MPI applications with SLURM is to use the [`srun`](https://slurm.schedmd.com/srun.html) command.
+Slurm is used as the [queuing system and the resource manager](jobscripts.md), and the native way to start MPI applications with Slurm is to use the [`srun`](https://slurm.schedmd.com/srun.html) command.
 On the other hand, both MPI implementations provide their own mechanisms to start application in the form of the `mpirun` command.